But we all, with unveiled face,

 This is the mirror we should be searching for and looking at continually.
 But what is this mirror?
 And why a mirror?

 Friends, this is so powerful!
 When you look in a natural mirror, who are you looking at?
 Yourself, right?
 So it is with the gospel mirror.
 But it is not your sinful self you will see.
-No. You are looking at yourself in Christ.
+No. You are looking at yourself in the Messiah.
 In fact, He has so much identified Himself with you, that He is you.
 He became you:

 For such a High Priest became us,